-MALCOLM X (Malcolm Little; Al Hajj Malik Al-Shabazz; 1925-1965).
-Civil-rights leader.
-Convicted of burglary in 1946, he served seven years of a ten-year sentence and became a Black Muslim, following the leadership of Elijah Muhammad.
-He soon distinguished himself by his platform abilities, condemning the white race and urging racial separation.
-This approach was modified after Malcolm X made a pilgrimage to Mecca, when he conceived of the possibility of peaceful coexistence between races.
+MALCOM X (Malcolm Little; Al Hajj Malik Al-Shabazz; 1925-1945).
+Uvil-rights leader.
+Convicted of burglary in 1946, he served seven years of a ten-year sentence and became a Black Muslim, following the leadership of Elljah Muhammad.
+He soon distinguished himself by his platform abilities, condemiing the white race and urging racial separation.
+This approach was modified after Malcolm X made a pligringage to Mecca. when he conceived of the possibility of peaceful coexistence between races.
 In general, his approach stood in marked contrast to the nonviolence advocated by Martin Luther King, Jr., and as such, held considerable appeal to young blacks, who were increasingly frustrated by a lack of progress in racial problems.
 He was assassinated in Harlem in 1965.

-THURGOOD MARSHALL (1908-1993).
-Jurist.
+THURGOOD MARSHALL (1908-1993), Jurist.
 Receiving his law degree from Howard University, Marshall entered private practice, but became involved with civil-rights cases.
 In 1938, Marshall succeeded Charles Houston as special counsel for the N.A.A.C.P.
+He wom many cases, the most famous being Brouen machines to receive a steady supply of lubrication without being stopped.
+His inventions were used in locomotives, steamships and transatlantic liners.
+In 1920 he founded the Elijah McGoy Manufacturing Company in Detroit.

-He won many cases, the most famous being Brown vs. Board of Education of Topeka (1954) which marked the beginning of desegregation of public schools.
+19. Board of Education of Topeka (1954) which marked the beginning of designergation of public schools.
 He served on the U.S. Court of Appeals, was U.S. Solicitor General and, in 1967, was appointed by President Johnson as the first African-American associate justice of the Supreme Court.

-EUJAH McCoy (1843-1929).
+ELIJAH McCov (1843-1929).
 Inventor.
-Born in Canada, McCoy early developed an interest in mechanical work; by the time he had settled in Ypsilanti in the 1870s, he had focused on the aspect of invention that was to concern him for most of his life: the automatic lubrication of machinery, which allowed machines to receive a steady supply of lubrication without being stopped.
-His inventions were used in locomotives, steamships and transarlantic liners.
-In 1920 he founded the Elijah McCoy Manufacturing Company in Detroit.
+Born in Canada, McCov early developed an interest in mechanical work; by the time he had settled in Ypsilanti in the 1870s, he had focused on the aspect of invention that was to concern him for most of his life: the automatic lubrication of machinery, which allowed

 TONI MORRISON (1931- ).
 Writer.
 Educated at Howard University and Cornell, Morrison went on to a teaching and publishing career.
-She received the Pulitzer Prize in 1987 for when he triumphed over German competitors, dramatically exploding the theory of Aryan supremacy and infuriating Hitler, who was in attendance.
+She received the Pulitzer Prize in 1987 for when he triumphed over German competitors, dramatically exploding the theory of Aryan supremacy and infuriating Hilder, who was in attendance.
 In later years Owens served in various public positions, including a stint as goodwill ambassador to India and the East.